![]() | |

 “I

 know.
 I’m so sorry.”
-Leisha’s brown eyes expressed their own apology as she moved
+Leisha’s brown eyes expressed their own apology as she

-and that sparkle of enthusiasm flashed again.
+winked, and that sparkle of enthusiasm flashed again.

 Sevenah